eml-eda/riscvsim-dpm/README.md

 | Fast          | 657         | 642                  | 501         |
 | Slow          | 623         | 467                  | 358         |

 The results and the generated VCD waveforms can be found in the `pulpdpm/result` folder.
 Each workload has a corresponding `gtkwave` script (file with a `.gtkw` extension) that opens the interface with the relevant signals already added to the waveform window.
-To open a script, e.g. the fast workload example, simply run in a terminal:
+To open a script, e.g. the fast workload example, simply run in a terminal the following command, specifying the script filename:

 ~~~bash
 gtkwave wave_fast_workload.gtkw
 ~~~

 ## Limitations of GVSoC for power modeling